VP9GE

 Additional:

-Since my QSOs were manually logged, I can only guess that I made 2,700 QSOs from your qth.
-I would guess that half were made on 12 meters, and the rest split between 10 and 40.
+Since my QSOs were manually logged, I can only guess that I made 2,700 QSOs from your QTH.
+I would guess that half were made on 12 metres, and the rest split between 10 and 40.
 Have received several cards from the 200 QSOs made on 75/80.

 Next time, let's figure out how to get on 160.
 Saw some RTTY spots for you on 40 and 80.